Last updated on June 30th, 2026

 About Capitol Reef National Park

 Capitol Reef National Park is located in South-Central Utah, near the small town of Torrey.
-It is named after the white Navajo Sandstone dome formations, which look similar to domes found on capitol buildings, and because the reef of mountains that proved to be a barrier of travel for pioneers.
+It is named after the white Navajo Sandstone dome formations.
+These domes look similar to domes found on capitol buildings.
+And because the reef of mountains that proved to be a barrier of travel for pioneers.

-Beyond the geologic features of the park, the park has some really interesting history, as it was once home to Mormon pioneers, who lived and worked on this land, planting orchards, which provided food and income for the community.
+Beyond the geologic features of the park, the park has some really interesting history that you’ll get to experience in these things to do at Capitol Reef National Park.
+It was once home to Mormon pioneers, who lived and worked on this land.
+They planted orchards, which provided food and income for the community.
 You can still see many of these orchards today!

 Different Regions of Capitol Reef National Park

-Capitol Reef National Park is approximately 368 square miles in size and is made up of 3 areas to explore: Fruita, Waterpocket (South), and Cathedral Valley (North).
+Capitol Reef National Park is approximately 368 square miles in size.
+It’s made up of 3 areas to explore: Fruita, Waterpocket (South), and Cathedral Valley (North).

 Fruita Historic District

-Fruita is located along Highway 24 and is the central part of the park, sandwiched between the North (Cathedral Valley) District and the South (Waterpocket) District.
+Fruita is located along Highway 24 and is the central part of the park.
+It’s sandwiched between the North (Cathedral Valley) District and the South (Waterpocket) District.

-With mostly paved roads (minus a section or two), this is a very accessible area for cars and RVs, with some spots to visit being just off the highway.
-The Fruita area has an amazing mix of hiking, sightseeing, and tasty eats, as well as Mormon pioneer, homesteading, and Native American history to experience.
+With mostly paved roads (minus a section or two), this is a very accessible area for cars and RVs.
+Many spots to visit are just off the highway.
+The Fruita area has an amazing mix of hiking, sightseeing, and tasty eats.
+There is also Mormon pioneer, homesteading, and Native American history to experience in these things to do at Capitol Reef National Park.

 South (Waterpocket) District

-The South (Waterpocket) District is remote and rugged and even though most passenger cars, pickups, and SUVs can navigate the unpaved roads, be sure to check the weather and road conditions before your trip out there.
+The South (Waterpocket) District is remote and rugged.
+Although most passenger cars, pickups, and SUVs can navigate the unpaved roads, check the weather and road conditions beforehand.
 This area can be reached either from near the visitor center by Fruita or near Boulder, Utah in the Grand Staircase-Escalante area.

-One of the most popular activities to do in this district is to take the Loop-the-Fold driving tour, which is one of the best ways to get totally immersed in the geology of Capitol Reef.
+One of the most popular activities to do in this district is to take the Loop-the-Fold driving tour.
+This is one of the best ways to get totally immersed in the geology of Capitol Reef.
 We will cover more about the driving tour below in the things to do section!

 North (Cathedral Valley) District